 Chapter 7: Summary

-Symphony no. 5: Westward Journey is a multi-movement work for orchestra that features four movements with varying formal structures.
-The first movement, written in sonata-allegro form, utilizes a ‘sunrise gesture’ to delineate different sections of musical content.
+Symphony No. 5: Westward Journey is a multi-movement work for orchestra that features four movements with varying formal structures.
+The first movement, written in sonata-allegro form, utilizes a “sunrise gesture” to delineate different sections of musical content.
 It is meant to create the feeling of a long, sustained journey towards a narrative goal.
-Movement two is written using verse-chorus and rondo forms, featuring theremin as a solo instrument.
+Movement II is written using verse-chorus and rondo forms, featuring theremin as a solo instrument.
 This movement focuses on allowing what was once unfamiliar to become familiar, as well as ideas of love that two companions may have for one another as they travel into the unknown together.
-Movement three is an odd take on a minuet, using ternary form to create a musical reprieve before movement four begins.
+Movement III is an idiosyncratic minuet in ternary form; it is a musical reprieve before Movement IV begins.
 The final movement is written in two parts, arguably in binary form.
 The first part, a scherzo preceded by a timpani solo, is written as a build-up to the finale in the second part of movement four.
 The second part serves as a finale to the entire work.
 This section employs principal elements of sonata form with definable exposition, development and recapitulation.
 This movement concludes using brass fanfare, driving rhythmic ideas, and bright, colorful orchestration to create a feeling of celebration at the end of the work and our westward journey.

 Bibliography